|Merlin Ringing Supplies|

 dispatched shortly following payment.
 All items are sent by Courier or

-charges which we advised at the time of the order being placed. and you will
+charges, but we will always advise you at the time of the order being

 orders must be accompanied by a copy of your BTO ringing permit or